DrLex0/quake-frogbots/waypoint/README.md

 As stated above, you do not need to wait until the whole map is done.
 You can already test your first zones, although if you do it outside the waypoint tool, you may need to keep spawning new bots while others get stuck in unfinished areas.

-The code that is spammed to the console when pressing `F1`, is actual QuakeC code that either needs to be added to the Frogbot source and then compiled, or converted into entity fields injected into a `.map` oor `.ent` file to embed the waypoint data in it.
+The code that is spammed to the console when pressing `F1`, is actual QuakeC code that either needs to be added to the Frogbot source and then compiled, or converted into entity fields injected into a `.map` or `.ent` file to embed the waypoint data in it.

 Find your console dump file (often called `condump.txt`) and extract the entire `void() map_mapname {…};` function from the end.
 Save this to a file called `map_mapname.qc`.
 The `mapname` must be all lowercase and correspond exactly to the actual map name that is also used for the `map` command.
 If the map has `+` or `-` characters in its name, you must edit the `.qc` file and replace the characters in the line starting with `void() map_…`: